 You are responsible for bringing yourself back to your emotional baseline.
 I tell my clients this all the time (in both individual and couples therapy)- you are responsible for dealing with your feelings.
 Your partner isn't responsible for dealing with them, your parents aren't, your friends aren't, only you.
 And likewise, you are not responsible for their feelings.

 So if you're anxious or angry, if you're flooded in a fight, then you need to address that.
-And in another post I'll go over some of the best strategies for doing that.
+And in the next post I'll go over some of the best strategies for doing that.